aliascash/alias-wallet-archive/README.md

 This is the official source code repository for [Spectrecoin](https://spectreproject.io/) (XSPEC).

-The latest release is [1.3.3](https://github.com/spectrecoin/spectre/releases/tag/v1.3.3), released on September 12, 2017.
+The latest release is [1.3.5](https://github.com/spectrecoin/spectre/releases/tag/v1.3.5), released on January 16, 2018.

 Building from source
 ====================

-**To build a stable wallet from source, please check out the tag corresponding to the latest release from the [releases page](https://github.com/spectrecoin/spectre/releases) and follow the instructions in the README.md from that tag.
-Building from the master branch (the development code for the next release) should only be done if you plan to work on the code and understand the risks.**

 Dependencies
 ------------